Sponsoring website: Emergency Boot Kit

 Why it is Impossible to Interpret Psalm 103 as Lines Extending into Space

-I've drawn some little circles here which represent the earth, with "NP" standing for the North Pole, some arrows which show the direction of earth’s rotation (which from above the North Pole is counterclockwise) and lines extending into space for what someone standing on earth at #1, in a particular moment of time, might attempt to call east and west and then also where those so-called directional lines would be pointing exactly 12 hours later (#2) from the same location on earth (both of those lines shown in the first diagram on the left):
+In the diagrams below I've drawn some little circles here which represent the earth, with "NP" standing for the North Pole, some curved brown arrows which show the direction of earth’s rotation (which from the North Pole is counterclockwise) and lines extending into space for what someone standing on the earth at a particular moment in time (at #1), would call east and west and also (in Diagram 1) where those so-called directional lines would be pointing exactly 12 hours later (at #2) for the very same location:

 Comments on the First Illustration of Infinity in Psalm 103